GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### `minimum`

 If the property is a number, the minimum value that users must enter.
-The value has to be greater or equal than `minimum`.
+The value has to be greater than or equal to `minimum`.

 ### `maximum`

 If the property is a number, the maximum value that users can enter.
-The value has to be less or equal than `maximum`.
+The value has to be less than or equal to `maximum`.

 ### `maxLength`